Skip to main content

 • Admins using the migration tool will be able to see and migrate all alarms that are setup in Classic Manager, including alarms created by other users than the admins themselves.

-• If you have any alarms associated with your Zones or Points of Interest in Classic Manager, you will need to migrate those as well.
-If no action is taken, all alarms associated with Zone and POI will be deleted when Classic Manager is removed.
+• If you have any alarms associated to your Zones or POIs in Classic Manager, you will need to migrate those as well.
+If no action is taken, all alarms associated to Zones and POIs will be deleted when Classic Manager is removed.

 Migrating the alarms